kuma35/thinking-forth-jp/sphinx/chapter3.rst

 slide everything to the right leftward, covering the mistake).

 This table seems to be the most logical expression of the problem at the current level.
-We’ll save the implementation for later ().
+We’ll save the implementation for later (Chapter Eight).

 Now we’ll demonstrate the tremendous value of this approach in terms of maintainability.
 We’ll throw ourselves a curve—a major change of plans!